sparkle-project/sparkle-project.github.io/documentation/preferences-ui/index.md

 ```

 Then just bind the controls to the File's Owner, and start the Model Key Path with updater., e.g. updater.automaticallyChecksForUpdates.

 ---

-### Sparkle 2

-#### Add the updater to your preferences

-* Open up your preferences nib in Interface Builder.
-* Drag a generic Object (a blue cube) from the Library to your document.
-* Select this object in your document window, and under the Information tab of the inspector, set the class of the object to `SPUStandardUpdaterController`.
-This will instantiate your Sparkle updater object.

-#### Enable automatic checking

-* Drag a check button from the Library to your document.
-* Set the title to something like "Automatically check for updates".
-* Select the check button, and under the Bindings tab, select Value.
-* Check the Bind to: check button, choose `SPUStandardUpdaterController` from the popup, and set the Model Key Path to `updater.automaticallyChecksForUpdates`.

-#### Update check interval

-* Drag a popup button from the Library to your document.
-* Set the titles of the menu items to e.g. "Hourly", "Daily", "Weekly", "Monthly".
-* Set the tags of the menu items to the corresponding times in seconds, e.g. 3600, 86400, 604800, 2629800.
-* Select the popup button, and under the Bindings tab, select Selected Tag.
-* Check the Bind to: check button, choose `SPUStandardUpdaterController` from the popup, and set the Model Key Path to `updater.updateCheckInterval`.
-* Select Enabled, check the Bind to: check button, choose `SPUStandardUpdaterController` from the popup, and set the Model Key Path to `updater.automaticallyChecksForUpdates`.

-#### Other preferences

-Follow directions similar to [Enable automatic checking](#enable-automatic-checking). to bind a check button to `updater.sendsSystemProfile` or `updater.automaticallyDownloadsUpdates`.
-See [customization](/documentation/customization/#infoplist-settings) for details on the available keys.

----